Two of my favorite drawing tools

 drawing-tools

-In art school I learned how to draw the figure with charcoal.
-As an eighteen year old kid I didn’t have much experience with this medium but soon discovered its wonderful flexibility.
-Basically there are three types of vine charcoal:
+In art school, I learned how to draw the figure with charcoal.
+As an eighteen-year-old kid, I didn’t have much experience with this medium but soon discovered its wonderful flexibility.
+Basically, there are three types of vine charcoal: Soft, Medium, and Hard.

-Most often I choose to use the medium hardness.
-It allows me to achieve rich darks with ease and draw hard and soft edges.
-I start every painting by drawing out my design with charcoal.
-The reason I use charcoal is because I can wipe it off very easily.
-If I draw a painting out late in the day I can still adjust the drawing the next morning when I am fresh.
-It is amazing how a fresh eye can see design flaws.
-If you use paint to draw it dries and leaves you little flexibility to adjust.
-Do not be afraid of the charcoal showing through in your painting.
-It will disappear once you start applying paint over it.
+Most often, I choose to use the medium hardness.
+It allows me to achieve rich darks with ease and draw both hard and soft edges.
+I start every painting by drawing out my design with charcoal because it can be wiped off very easily.
+If I draw a painting out late in the day, I can still adjust the drawing the next morning when my eyes are fresh.
+It is amazing how a fresh perspective can reveal design flaws.
+Unlike paint, which dries and leaves little room for adjustment, charcoal offers total flexibility.
+Do not be afraid of the charcoal showing through; it will disappear once you start applying paint over it.

 Of course, a pencil is my other favorite drawing tool.
 Did you know the history of the pencil goes all the way back to Roman times?
 I read they were called styluses and used lead cores.
 Who knew!

-These are my faves, but by all means do not stop drawing if you can’t locate these exact tools.
-I have used pens in a bind.
-The point to strive for is: always build on your skills, learn from your mistakes and be eager to fulfill your goals.
+These are my favorites, but by all means, do not stop drawing if you can’t locate these exact tools.
+I have used pens in a bind before.
+The point to strive for is to always build on your skills, learn from your mistakes, and be eager to fulfill your goals.
 I live my art career knowing it is a marathon, not a sprint.

 Previous